 Are there any other costs?
 Is there anything I need to bring?

-A basic materials list will be provided for home-working.
-This is carefully devised to minimise your expenditure and waste.
-For the first 3 weeks of term you will need the following drawing media:
+A basic materials list will be provided in the course handbook, this is devised to minimise expenditure and waste.
+For the first few weeks of term you will need the following:

 -Box of medium charcoal

 -HB, 1B and 4B pencil (essentially hard to soft)